-Need to Organize a FOAfor your Fraternity or Sorority?
+Need to organize an FOAfor your fraternity or sorority?

-Peer Health Educator (PHE) Outreach presentations are offered to any organization in the University community, though the majority of requests are generated from fraternities, sororities and resident advisors seeking to fulfill UVA’s FOA (Fraternal Organization Agreement) requirements and Health and Wellness requirements, respectively.
-Outreaches are designed and intended to provide general information and further resources on several health topics that are of particular importance to our college community.
+Peer Health Educator (PHE) outreach presentations are offered to any organization in the University community, though the majority of requests are generated from fraternities, sororities and Resident Advisors seeking to fulfill U.Va.’s FOA (Fraternal Organization Agreement) requirements and Health and Wellness requirements, respectively.
+Outreaches are designed and intended to provide general information and further resources on health topics that are of particular importance to our college community.

 The Benefits of Participating in a PHE Outreach:

-- Explore pertinent and current Health and Wellness issues facing members of your Community challenging myths and misperceptions
+- Explore pertinent and current health and wellness issues facing members of your community

-- Receive factual, up-to-date information regarding services and Health & Wellness resources in the Community presented by comprehensively trained paraprofessionals hosted at your facility
+- Receive factual, up-to-date health information and resources in the community presented by comprehensively trained paraprofessionals hosted at your facility